 About The John Ruskin prize

-The John Ruskin Prize 2017, Hand & Eye: Master of All Trades in The Age of Jack, celebrated artist as polymath.
+Co-inciding with the bicentenary of Ruskin’s birth in 2019 the 5th John Ruskin Prize focused on the role and increasing relevance of Ruskin the impassioned social reformer, and significantly Ruskin as not just a great thinker, but a doer.
+The nationwide call for entries opened on Ruskin’s birthday (8th February), calling artists to respond to the theme: ‘Agent of Change’.
+A record number of artists, makers and designers responded, the panel considered over 3000 artworks from 1260 artists, finally shortlisting 41 artists for the well received exhibition hosted at The Holden Gallery, Manchester from 11 July - 24 August 2019.
+The 4th Prize, The John Ruskin Prize 2017, Hand & Eye: Master of All Trades, celebrated artist as polymath.
 The critically acclaimed shortlist exhibition was held at The Millennium Gallery, Sheffield from June - October 2017 and showcased an eclectic range of work of the 26 prize finalists, selected from over 1000 entries.
 3 winners were awarded a total of £5000 in prizes and the exhibition attracted over 44,000 visitors.
 READ MORE.
 The selected artworks defied easy categorisation, dissolved boundaries and had a joyous disregard for the conventions of their chosen materials and disciplines.
 Several works addressed the parallel between artist and scientist, combined traditional craft with social commentary, displayed skilful material manipulation and a keen visual wit.

-Since The John Ruskin Prize launched in 2012, we have held 4 national prizes, considered entries from over 3000 artists and makers, awarded £15000 in prizes to 8 winning artists, promoted and displayed the work of 102 shortlisted artists and designers at high profile national museums and galleries attracting an audience of over 115,000 visitors to John Ruskin Prize shortlist exhibitions and events.
-Now approaching its 5th year, coinciding with the bicentenary of John Ruskin’s birth in 2019, the prize continues to grow in reach, reputation and support for artists whose work defies easy categorisation.
+Since The John Ruskin Prize launched in 2012, with our partners, The Big Draw has organised 5 national prizes, considered entries from over 4000 artists and makers, awarded £20000 in prizes to 11 winning artists, promoted and displayed the work of 143 shortlisted artists and designers at high profile national museums and galleries attracting a total audience of over 120,000 visitors to John Ruskin Prize shortlist exhibitions and events.
+The prize continues to grow in reach, reputation and support for artists whose work defies easy categorisation.

 ABOUT THE JOHN RUSKIN PRIZE